nealcrook/nascom/hw_sim/README.md

 ## Introduction

-Although I have stared at thwe N1 and N2 schematics, and understand in general terms how the video circuitry works, the fine detail of it has always eluded me.
+Although I have stared at the Nascom 1 and Nascom 2 schematics, and understand in general terms how the video circuitry works, the fine detail of it has always eluded me.

 In particular, I'd like to know: how did we end up with row 16 at the top of the screen instead of at the bottom?
 There is no sensible reason for choosing to do